projecthorus/chasemapper/README.md

 # Project Horus - Browser-Based HAB Chase Map

-**Note: This is a work-in-progress.
-Features may be incomplete or non-functional!**

 This folder contains code to display payload (and chase car!) position data in a web browser:

 ![ChaseMapper Screenshot](https://github.com/projecthorus/chasemapper/raw/master/doc/chasemapper.jpg)